POTS Flare-Up: Triggers, Symptoms, & How to Cope

 Dehydration

-Without enough fluids and electrolytes, blood volume drops, making symptoms like lightheadedness and rapid heart rate more severe.
+When you do not get enough fluids or electrolytes, blood volume can drop, which may make symptoms like lightheadedness and a fast heartbeat worse in POTS.
 Dehydration may come from sweating, not drinking enough water, or illnesses that cause fluid loss.
 Staying mindful of hydration levels can reduce the likelihood of sudden worsening.

 Hormonal changes